-There are many individual volunteer positions available at the House of Ruth Maryland.
-For information on these volunteer opportunities and more, please contact Faith Savill at email@example.com or at 410-554-8449.
+There are many individual volunteer positions available at House of Ruth Maryland.
+For information on these volunteer opportunities and more, please contact Cassie Kelly at email@example.com or at 410-554-8449.

 Front Desk Assistants will provide coverage at our front desk from 4-7 pm, Monday through Thursday evenings.
 Positioned at the front desk of our administrative offices, this person will be responsible for answering the main telephone number, greeting guests, directing clients to appropriate meeting locations and providing other administrative assistance as needed.
 You can volunteer for one night each week or more.

 B-More Bags Volunteers design, make and hand-finish a line of unique and stylish fabric bags: totes, hand bags, market bags, dressy bags, wine bottle bags, and more.
 Working out of a shop at the House of Ruth’s administrative building, volunteers sew using machines and by hand.
 Shop sessions are one or two evenings each week and once or twice a month on Saturday.
 Volunteers should know how to sew by hand or machine (limited experience needed).
 Proceeds from the sale of B-More Bags support and sustain the House of Ruth’s Emergency Transportation Fund for battered women and their children.